Carbondale

 Each player's personal Carbondale must follow the zoning regulations:

-- ZR1: Black cards shall each take up one spot in a 5x5 grid, without overlap.
-Red cards may be built beyond these borders.
+- ZR3: Black cards shall each take up one spot in the 5x5 grid, without overlap.

 - ZR4: Red cards may overlap, taking up the same spot in the grid.